Working Feather Stitches and Variations

 Continue stitching, repeating steps 2 and 3 for basic feather stitch.
 End the length by making a small anchoring stitch over the last loose length on the surface of the fabric.

 Straight Feather Stitch

-This stitch looks really pretty when used as an edging for a redwork embroidery design.
-You can also work it in two rows, with the stitch facing opposite directions and the rows spaced 1 or 2 inches apart.
-Between the two rows, you can fill in with additional stitches of various types to create a custom band of stitches.
-Another good application of the straight feather stitch is to secure the sides of a ribbon or decorative fabric.Continue to 4 of 6 below.
+This stitch looks pretty when used as an edging for a redwork embroidery design.
+You can also work it in two rows, with the stitch facing opposite directions and the rows spaced 1 to 2 inches apart.
+The space between rows can be filled with additional stitches of various types to create a custom band of stitches.
+Another application of straight feather stitch is to secure the sides of a ribbon or decorative fabric.

 Closed Feather Stitch

-The closed feather stitch is worked in the same manner as the basic feather stitch with the exception of the loops lining up along the side edges, forming a closed edge.
-When working the closed feather stitch, the entry point of the successive loops is placed in the same spot on the fabric as the exit point of the preceding loops.
-The close feather stitch can be used as a couching stitch for tacking down lengths of ribbon.Continue to 5 of 6 below.
+The movements of closed feather stitch are the same as basic feather stitch except the loops line up along the side edges, forming a closed edge.
+When working closed feather stitch, the entry point of the successive loops is in the same spot on the fabric as the exit point of the preceding loop.
+The close feather stitch is used for borders and wide lines and can be used as a couching stitch for tacking down lengths of ribbon.

-The straight feather stitch also can be worked with a straight edge along the both sides or along the center of a stitched band.Continue to 6 of 6 below.
+The straight feather stitch also can be worked with a straight edge along the both sides or along the center of a stitched band.

-Double Feather Variation
+Double Feather Stitch

 This decorative variation is useful for wide borders and bands.
 It looks particularly beautiful when used as a banded strip of embroidery on clothing, table linens, and bed skirts.
 For maximum decorative impact, apply the double feature stitch a few inches from the hemmed edge.